Skip to main content

 Navajo and Diné Studies

 This is the category that makes Four Corners collections distinctive.
 Early ethnographic works — Washington Matthews on Navajo ceremonies and sandpainting, Gladys Reichard on weaving and the Navajo language, Clyde Kluckhohn and Dorothea Leighton on Navajo culture, Edward Spicer on Southwest cultural change — are genuinely collectible and carry values reaching into the mid three figures for first editions in good condition.
 Bureau of American Ethnology reports on Navajo culture, early Smithsonian publications, and School of American Research monographs are all desirable.
-I also buy tribal histories, language texts, and cultural studies published by the Navajo Nation, Diné College, and Navajo Community College (as it was formerly known) — these circulated in small numbers and are now difficult to find.
+I also take tribal histories, language texts, and cultural studies published by the Navajo Nation, Diné College, and Navajo Community College (as it was formerly known) — these circulated in small numbers and are now difficult to find.

 Navajo Weaving, Jewelry, and Material Arts References